 Web scene layers are published in the projection of your scene.
 If you plan to consume the web scene layer in existing web scenes, ensure the scene is in the correct projection.
 Additional guidelines for authoring 3D feature layers for publishing are outlined in Operational layers.

 A web scene layer can only be displayed once visualization caching is complete.
-You can expect a caching rate of approximately 5,000 features per hour.
-You can monitor the cache status from the Job Status pane or the Portal for ArcGIS website item details page.
+You can monitor the cache status from the Job Status pane or the item details page.

 - Open a 3D scene.

-- Select the multipatch or point layer or layers in the 3D Layers category of the Contents pane.
-Right-click and click Share As Web Layer .
+- Select the multipatch, building, point, or LAS dataset layer in the 3D Layers category of the Contents pane.
+Right-click the selected layer, point to the Sharing menu and click Share As Web Layer .

 - Complete the Summary and Tags fields.

-- Specify how the web layer will be shared:
+- Under Share with, specify how the web layer will be shared:

 - My Organization—This option allows your content to be shared with all authenticated users in the organization.

 - The web scene layer cannot be viewed until caching is complete.
-To view the cache generation status once the web scene layer has been successfully published, do the following:
+When configured to cache on the server, caching will continue after the web scene layer is shared successfully.
+To view the cache generation status, do the following:

 - Click the Jobs button to view the cache generation status of the published web scene layer in the Job Status pane.

-- Click the Manage the web layer link to administer the web layer as well as view the cache status from the Portal for ArcGIS website item details page.
+- Click the Manage the web layer link to administer the web layer and view the cache status from the item details page.